 And hopefully, when you discover all the different ways you can like yourself and all the different reasons for doing so, you will also start to attract friends into your life and surround yourself with people who like you and believe in you as much as you yourself do.

-If you would like, I'd like to invite you to subscribe to this site using either the RSS feed or the "Subscribe" box on the right-hand column, and continue to read up on new suggestions and ideas as they occur to me.
+If you would like, I'd like to invite you to subscribe to this site using the "Subscribe" box on the right-hand column, and continue to read up on new suggestions and ideas as they occur to me.

 If you liked this article you might also enjoy: